-The relationship, or alliance, between a patient and medical provider has been considered a critical factor in the success of any treatment plan.
-The therapeutic alliance refers to the sense of collaboration, warmth, trust, and support between a patient and their medical provider (physician, physical therapist, etc).
-There are three proposed components which contribute to the therapist-patient relationship.
-These components are therapist-patient agreement on goals, therapist-patient agreement on the treatment plan, and the affective bond between the patient & therapist.
+The therapist-patient relationship, or alliance, is a critical factor in the success of your treatment plan.
+Therapeutic alliance refers to the sense of collaboration, warmth, trust, and support between you and your medical provider (physician, physical therapist, etc.).

 The Therapist-Patient Relationship in Physical Therapy

-In 2010, Hall and colleagues reviewed the research investigating the influence of the therapeutic alliance on physical therapy outcomes.
-Not surprisingly, the researchers found the alliance between the physical therapist and patient has a positive effect on multiple domains of treatment outcome in physical therapy.
-In particular the alliance between the patient and therapist positively correlates with an improved ability to perform activities of daily living, reduced pain levels, improved physical functioning, decreased depression, improved overall health, and improved patient satisfaction.
+A 2010 paper reviewed the research investigating the influence of therapeutic alliance on physical therapy outcomes.
+Not surprisingly, the researchers found the alliance between the physical therapist and patient had a positive effect on multiple aspects of treatment.